WeblateOrg/weblate/docs/admin/machine.rst

 Weblate
 -------

-Weblate can be the source of machine translations as well.
+Weblate machine translation service can provide translations for strings that are already translated inside Weblate.
 It looks for exact matches in the existing strings.

 Turn on these services by adding ``weblate.machinery.weblatetm.WeblateTranslation`` to :setting:`MT_SERVICES`.